 Origins of the Shotgun

-It has long been believed that the shotgun originated in the French colony of St. Domingue (now known as Haiti) where enslaved West African slaves built similar dwellings based on the architecture in their homeland.
-Following the St. Domingue Revolution in 1791 when slaves rose up in arms and successfully destroyed the island’s plantation slavery system, the nation of Haiti was created.
+It has long been believed that the shotgun originated in the French colony of St. Domingue (now known as Haiti), where enslaved West African slaves built similar dwellings based on the architecture in their homeland.
+Following the St. Domingue Revolution in 1791, when slaves rose in arms and successfully destroyed the island’s plantation slavery system, the nation of Haiti was created.